nasa/cumulus/docs/deployment/cumulus-distribution.md

 The Cumulus Distribution API is included in the main [Cumulus](https://github.com/nasa/cumulus/tree/master/tf-modules/cumulus_distribution) repo.
 It is available as part of the `terraform-aws-cumulus.zip` archive in the [latest release](https://github.com/nasa/cumulus/releases).

+These steps assume you're using [the Cumulus Deployment Template](https://github.com/nasa/cumulus-template-deploy/blob/master/cumulus-tf/main.tf) but can also be used for custom deployments.

-To configure a deployment to use Cumulus Distribution, remove or comment the "Thin Egress App Settings" in [the Cumulus Template Deploy](https://github.com/nasa/cumulus-template-deploy/blob/master/cumulus-tf/main.tf) and enable the Cumulus Distribution settings.
-You may also set the Cumulus Distribution variables in your `terraform.tfvars` (which is based on [terraform.tfvars.example](https://github.com/nasa/cumulus-template-deploy/blob/master/cumulus-tf/terraform.tfvars.example)).
+To configure a deployment to use Cumulus Distribution:

+ 1. Remove or comment the "Thin Egress App Settings" in [the Cumulus Template Deploy](https://github.com/nasa/cumulus-template-deploy/blob/master/cumulus-tf/main.tf) and enable the Cumulus Distribution settings.
+ 2. (Optional) Delete or comment the contents of [thin_egress_app.tf](https://github.com/nasa/cumulus-template-deploy/blob/master/cumulus-tf/thin_egress_app.tf).
+These are not necessary for a Cumulus Distribution deployment.
+ 3. Set the Cumulus Distribution variables in your `terraform.tfvars` (which is based on [terraform.tfvars.example](https://github.com/nasa/cumulus-template-deploy/blob/master/cumulus-tf/terraform.tfvars.example)).
 These include:

   - cumulus_distribution_url
   - csdap_client_id
   - csdap_client_password
   - csdap_host_url
   - any others under the `Cumulus Distribution Variables` section in the example

-If you are deploying from the [cumulus-template-deploy](https://github.com/nasa/cumulus-template-deploy) repo, also rename `cumulus-template-deploy/cumulus-tf/cumulus_distribution.tf.example` to `cumulus-template-deploy/cumulus-tf/cumulus_distribution.tf`.
+  4. Rename `cumulus-template-deploy/cumulus-tf/cumulus_distribution.tf.example` to `cumulus-template-deploy/cumulus-tf/cumulus_distribution.tf`.

 ## S3 Bucket Mapping